saadhikadua/bartending-guide/README.md

 Here are a few ideas you to get you started.
 This is entirely a blank space application, incorporate your ideas to make it yours!

--  The list of all cocktails displayed on the Home page, with their name, glass, image, info.
+-  The list of all cocktails displayed on the Home page, with their name, glass, image and category.
 (You'll find a few predefined styles in `Cocktail.css`, feel free to add and modify these).

 - With each Cocktail item on the home page,  a way to display the details of the cocktails including, Name, Category, Info, glass, instructions and ingredients.